 When you began psychotherapy, your therapist probably worked with you to develop goals and a rough timeline for treatment.
 As you go along, you should be asking yourself whether the therapist seems to understand you, whether the treatment plan makes sense and whether you feel like you’re making progress.

 Some people begin to feel better in about six to 12 sessions.
 If you don’t start seeing signs of progress, discuss it with your therapist.
 Your therapist may initiate a conversation about what to do.
 If he or she doesn’t, bring it up yourself.
 You could ask your therapist about additional or alternative treatment methods, for example.
 Sometimes speaking up to your therapist can be very empowering, especially since your therapist will be understanding and nonjudgmental instead of offended.

-Keep in mind that as psychotherapy progresses, you may feel overwhelmed.
+Keep in mind that as therapy progresses, you may feel overwhelmed.
 You may feel more angry, sad or confused than you did at the beginning of the process.
-That doesn’t mean psychotherapy isn’t working.
+That doesn’t mean therapy isn’t working.
 Instead, it can be a sign that your therapist is pushing you to confront difficult truths or do the hard work of making changes.
 In such cases, these strong emotions are a sign of growth rather than evidence of a standstill.
 Remember, sometimes things may feel worse before they get better.